 Overview of FXTM fees and charges

 When it comes to brokerage fees FXTM shows a mixed picture: some fees are high but some are low.
 First you need to figure out your approach or you should use our questionnaire to be able to tell whether FXTM fees are an advantage for you.
-Continue reading about FXTM fees and charges to see if this is the right brokerage for you or a similar broker like XM or XTB is better for you.
+Continue reading about FXTM fees and charges to see if this is the right brokerage for you or a similar broker like FP Markets or Markets.com is better for you.

 Here's a high level overview of FXTM's fees